-UNCTAD and NetComm Suisse (2020) report that more around 60% of people in nine countries browsed and spent more time on entertainment sites.7 In Latin America and the Caribbean, PayU (2020) showed average growth rates of streaming services of 100% in March through July compared to 2019.
+UNCTAD and NetComm Suisse (2020) report that more around 60% of people in nine countries browsed and spent more time on entertainment sites.
+In Latin America and the Caribbean, PayU (2020) showed average growth rates of streaming services of 100% in March through July compared to 2019.
 This is consistent with data from private operators.
-For example, Netflix added 4.65 million new users in Latin America and the Caribbean region in the first half of 2020 (with a 29% increase in the second quarter compared to 2019) and the company predicts a 15% increase on the African continent between the first and third quarters of 2020 (although starting from a much smaller subscriber base).
-Among digitally delivered services, gaming seems to be one of the areas that experienced the highest growth during the pandemic, as suggested by evidence from the United States, Argentina and Chile.8 ownership of devices, ability to work from home, and, ultimately, income levels.
+For example, Netflix added 4.65 million new users in Latin America and the Caribbean region in the first half of 2020 (with a 29% increase in the second guarter compared to 2019) and the company predicts a 15% increase on the African continent between the first and third quarters of 2020 (although starting from a much smaller subscriber base).
+Among digitally delivered services, gaming seems to be one of the areas that experienced the highest growth during the pandemic, as suggested by evidence from the United States, Argentina and Chile.®

+The extent to which consumption of digitally delivered services increased during the pandemic may have varied between and within countries depending on the quality of internet connectivity, ownership of devices, ability to work from home, and, ultimately, income levels.
 For example, in Brazil, the main platforms offering streaming services are not accessible to most Internet users because of poor network quality, either because they cannot afford a higher quality or the service itself is deficient.
 In fact, the increase in paid audio and video services during the pandemic was significantly lower among individuals with lower income and lower education status (CETIC.br, 2020).